MaCoredroid/Cenvoy-ChromeExtension/README.md

 - 🔍 **Context Menu Integration**: Highlight any text on a webpage and access AI assistance directly through your browser's context menu
 - 📝 **Custom Prompt Templates**: Create and save your own prompt templates for specific tasks
+- 🧠 **AI-Guided Template Creation**: Simply describe what you want your prompt to do, and the extension will generate it for you
 - 🔄 **Multi-step Workflows**: Build sequential AI processing workflows that pass content through multiple prompts
+- 🤖 **Flexible Model Selection**: Choose from various OpenAI models including GPT-3.5 Turbo, GPT-4, and add custom models
 - 🔑 **Flexible API Key Management**: Use a global API key or set specific keys for individual templates
 - 📱 **Elegant UI**: Beautiful, draggable response interface with Markdown support
 - 🔄 **Continued Conversations**: Follow up with additional queries in the same conversation